Elena Humeniuk

 How to use Microsoft Project

 Project for the Web (Microsoft Project) facilitates easy project creation and collaboration and is considered one of Trello’s top competitors.
-It empowers the user with multiple planning options by giving three views: Grid for Data, Kanban Style Planning, and Timeline for Gantt View to show the task dependencies.
-Microsoft Project has many key features and usages.
+It gives the user multiple planning options by giving three views: Grid for Data, Kanban Style Planning, and Timeline for Gantt View to show the task dependencies.
+Trello alternative Microsoft Project has many key features and usages.
 It enables teams to:

 Trello vs Project for the Web